RJ/pickleback/README.md

     server.process_incoming_packet(packet.as_ref()).unwrap();
 });

-// now the client has sent packets, the server will have received an ack assert_eq!(vec![msg_id], server.drain_message_acks(channel).collect::<Vec<_>>());
+// now the client has sent packets to the server, the server will have received an ack assert_eq!(vec![msg_id], server.drain_message_acks(channel).collect::<Vec<_>>());
 ```